http4k/http4k/src/docs/blog/meet_http4k/index.md

     )
 )
 ```

+And that it - those functions are everything you need to know to write a simple [**http4k**](https://github.com/http4k/http4k) application.
+The `http4k-core` module rocks in at <1000 lines of code (about 600kb), and has zero dependencies (other than the Kotlin language itself).
+Additionally, everything in the core is *functional and predictable* - there is no static API magic going on under the covers (making it difficult to have multiple apps in the same JVM), no annotations, no compiler-plugins, and no reflection.

 ## Claim B. Symmetric HTTP
 Out of the multitude of JVM http frameworks out there, not many actually consider how you app talks to other services, yet in this Microservice™ world that's an absolutely massive part of what many apps do!